• Thu. Mar 6th, 2025

 LEPIDOPTERY

-Lepidopterology has existed on the island for many years and today, many people living in Cyprus partake in the study of butterflies.
-This activity has successfully catalogued 57 butterfly species on the island, seven of which are considered to be endemic species or subspecies in Cyprus.
-None of these up until a few years ago, however, included a bright orange butterfly with a large wingspan and once a chance photograph of this beautiful and vibrant orange butterfly was circulated it came to the attention of Eddie John, butterfly recorder for Cyprus.
+Lepidopterology has existed in Cyprus for several years and today, many people living in Cyprus, partake in the study of butterflies.
+This activity has successfully catalogued 57 butterfly species on the island.
+Seven of these are considered to be an endemic species or subspecies in Cyprus.
+None of these up until a few years ago, however, included a bright orange butterfly with a large wingspan.
+Once a chance photograph, of this beautiful and vibrant orange butterfly, was circulated, it soon came to the attention of Eddie John, butterfly recorder for Cyprus.
 This resulted in a lengthy investigation searching for plausible reasons as to how such a butterfly could have arrived in Cyprus!

 Monarch Butterfly